-How to Clone a Hard Drive in Windows 10/8/7
+How to Clone a Hard Drive in Windows 10/8/7?

 To make a successful disk cloning, you should ask a third-party program for help.
 Which one should you use?
-Here, we recommend using MiniTool programs - MiniTool ShadowMaker and MiniTool Partition Wizard, which are gaining a great popularity from users worldwide.
+Here, we recommend using MiniTool programs - MiniTool ShadowMaker and MiniTool Partition Wizard, which are gaining great popularity from users worldwide.

-MiniTool ShadowMaker, a dedicated free backup software, is developed to create an image backup.
-Besides, it has another important feature called Clone Disk, enabling you to copy all data from a disk to another disk for disk upgrade or hard drive replacement.
-Don't hesitate!
-Free download this hard drive cloning software for a try right now!
+MiniTool ShadowMaker, the dedicated free backup software, is developed to create an image backup.
+Besides, it has another important feature called Clone Disk, enabling you to copy all data from a disk to another disk for disk upgrade or hard drive replacement in Windows 10/8/7.

 - Then, enter a small window to choose one computer to manage.

 - You should choose a source disk and a target disk for the disk cloning by clicking the corresponding section.

 a) In most cases, to choose a system disk as the source disk is a good option.

-c) After completing the selection, click OK button.
+c) After completing the selection, click the OK button.
 Then, a warning appears telling you all target disk data will be destroyed.
 Consequently, ensure no important files are saved on this disk or back up them in advance.

-Step 4: Now, MiniTool ShadowMaker is performing disk cloning operation.
+Now, MiniTool ShadowMaker is performing disk cloning operation.
 Please wait patiently.
 In the following figure, you can see the option Shut down the computer when the operation is completed.
 Check it when there is a need.

 - If you want to keep both of them, you can enter BIOS and change the boot order to boot your Windows 10/8/7 computer from the target disk.

 MiniTool Partition Wizard

-Step 3: Select one copy option based on your need.
-Besides, check Use GUID Partition Table for the target disk if you want to clone disk to GPT.
+- Besides, check Use GUID Partition Table for the target disk if you want to clone disk to GPT.
 But this feature is included in the Professional or an advanced edition.

-Step 4: Then, this cloning software will inform you how to boot your computer from the target disk.
+Then, this cloning software will inform you how to boot your computer from the target disk.
 Just do it when there is a need.

 How to Image a Hard Disk in Windows 10/8/7?

 To back up your computer, you had better use a piece of professional backup software.
 Here, MiniTool ShadowMaker, hard drive image software, is well worth recommending since it allows creating an automatic backup, full backup, incremental and differential backup for the Windows and hard drive.

-Step 1: Launch this image backup software in Windows 10/8/7 and then click Connect button in the Local section.
+- Launch this image backup software in Windows 10/8/7.

-Step 2: Then, you will enter the Home page where you should click SET UP BACKUP button if no backup is created yet.
+- Enter the Home page where you should click SET UP BACKUP button if no backup is created yet.

 2. To back up a hard drive, please click Source section, select a disk (strongly recommend system disk ) and then check all disk partitions.

-- The latter enables you to create an incremental backup as well as disk space management.
+- The latter enables you to create an incremental or differential backup, as well as disk space management.
 Just click one to make advanced settings depending on actual situations.

 From the above contents, you know MiniTool ShadowMaker is really helpful for computer backup since it supports not only disk cloning but also disk imaging.
-Disk imaging VS disk cloning, no matter which one you want to use, this free backup program is your good option.
+Disk imaging VS disk cloning, no matter which one you want to use, this free hard drive image software is your good option.
 Get it now via the following button.

 If you have any questions about using our software, please tell us by sending an email to [email protected] or leaving a comment below.
 Also, any suggestions of backup methods are welcome.